Make a coconut crust filled with a pineapple topping and crumble for a perfect summer tropical dessert.Jump to Recipe

 Sprinkle evenly with the remaining crumble mixture.
 Bake for about 25-30 minutes, until the topping is golden brown.

 After the bars bake, immediately cut the bars.
-Once they cool completely, remove the dessert bars and serve.
+Once the Pineapple Coconut Dessert Bars cool completely, remove the dessert bars and serve.

 Originally Published On: April 22, 2020